David Peralta Player Props: Dodgers vs. Rockies

 David Peralta At The Plate

-- Peralta is batting .266 with seven doubles, a triple, five home runs and 11 walks.
+- Peralta is hitting .273 with eight doubles, a triple, five home runs and 11 walks.

+- Peralta enters this game on a four-game hitting streak.
+During his last games, he's hitting .294 with one homer.

+- Peralta has reached base via a hit in 37 games this season (of 63 played), and had multiple hits in 11 of those games.

-- Peralta has driven in a run in 18 games this season (29.5%), including eight games with more than one RBI (13.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Peralta has driven in a run in 18 games this season (28.6%), including eight games with more than one RBI (12.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.